dbrgn/xkcdpass-rs/README.md

 [![Crates.io][crates-io-badge]][crates-io]

-Generate passwords made up by four (or any other number of) random words from a word list (9903 common English words).
+Generate passwords made up by four (or any other number of) random words from a word list (7776 common English words).

-With the default of 4 words, there are 9903^4 = 9617608981609281 possible word
+With the default of 4 words, there are 7776^4 = 3656158440062976 possible word
-combinations, which corresponds to about 53 bits of entropy.
+combinations, which corresponds to about 51 bits of entropy.
+When using 6 words, the entropy is increased to about 77 bit.

 https://xkcd.com/936/